 1) How does the program work?

 Aequora is entirely based on our Teaching Literacy with Latin curriculum, taught in weekly sessions by volunteers at local partner schools or community centers during after-school hours.
+The curriculum includes a textbook, a teacher's manual, and a game appendix.

 2) How do I start an Aequora site?